 To set the depth of the cut, use the thumbscrew on the housing.
 There is a small knob that you turn counterclockwise 2 to 3 times and lift the Dremel tool a bit.
 The side of the ounce that pops out of the housing has measurements.

-Look for your desired cutting depth and line it up with the base of the housing.
-Make sure the knife is tight enough to lock the cutting depth in place.
+Look for your desired cutting depth and line it up with the housing base.
 The depth has to be longer than the thickness of your material, or you can set it to be ¼ – ¾ the thickness of the material to carve a groove into the surface.
+Ensure the knife is tight enough to lock the cutting depth.

 When you cut through the material, set the cutting depth at ¼ inch longer than the width of your material.
 If you are not, measure the thickness and take away 25 to 75% of the height, preventing cutting too deep into the wood.